epicallan/epicallan.github.io/sql-notes/subqueries/join-vs-subquery.md

-# Inner JOIN vs WHERE exists sub-query
+# Inner JOIN vs WHERE EXISTS sub-query

-As is the case in many languages where its usually possible to solve the same problem in more ways than one, the same is true for SQL.
+As is the case in many languages where it's usually possible to solve the same problem in more ways than one, the same is true for SQL.

-Consider a scenario where you need to JOIN 2 tables where you only need the intersecting column.
+Consider a scenario where you need to assert a column exists in two intersecting tables and retrieve said column.
-This problem can be solved by a classical inner join.
-However, you can also solve this same problem with a WHERE EXISTS sub-query.
+This problem can be solved by a classic inner join, however, a WHERE EXISTS sub-query can also suffice.

 ## The jury

 To judge which approach is canonical we would need to consider the following attributes per approach.

-1 - Simplicity and power
+1. Simplicity and power
-2 - Query plan and execution
+2. Query plan and execution
-3 - Possession of declarative intentions

-With `JOIN` query
+With the `JOIN` query

 ```sql
 SELECT